Unboxed-Software/solana-course/content/transfer-fee.md

 The constant 10,000 is used to convert the fee basis point percentage to the equivalent amount.

 ## Configuring a mint with a transfer fee

-Initializing a mint with transfer fee involves three instructions:
+Initializing a mint with the `transfer fee` extension involves three instructions:
 - `SystemProgram.createAccount`
 - `createInitializeTransferFeeConfigInstruction`
 - `createInitializeMintInstruction`